-Industrial Injection is a family operated business, founded by the owner Brady Williams in 1985.
+Industrial Injection is a family operated business, founded by the late Brady Williams in 1985.

 However, when Ford, Dodge and GM decided to power pickup trucks with diesel engines Industrial Injection was forever changed.